 Who We Are

-Propeller: A Force for Social Innovation is a 501c3 nonprofit dedicated to supporting social innovation in New Orleans.
-Our mission is to grow and support entrepreneurs to tackle social and environmental disparities.
-We envision a powerful community of diverse entrepreneurs and stakeholders working together for a more equitable future where everyone can lead healthy, fulfilling lives free of racism, poverty, and other systems of oppression.
+Propeller is a 501c3 nonprofit that grows and supports entrepreneurs to tackle social and environmental disparities.
+We work to create a powerful community of diverse entrepreneurs and stakeholders working together for a more equitable future where everyone can lead healthy, fulfilling lives free of racism, poverty, and other systems of oppression.

 What We Do

-At the heart of Propeller’s mission lies our Impact Accelerator programs, designed to support social entrepreneurs throughout the business lifecycle—from idea, to beta, to growth.
-Since June 2011, Propeller has accelerated 100+ ventures.
-Read more about our impact.
+At the heart of Propeller’s work lies our accelerator programs, designed to support small businesses and nonprofits at every point of their growth—from idea, to pilot, to beta, to growth.
+Since our first accelerator program in 2011, Propeller has graduated 130+ entrepreneurs.
+Read more about their impact.

-Our 10,000 s.f.
-Propeller Incubator offers a collaborative workspace and meeting place for community innovators and Impact Ventures.
-More than 70 organizations and over 200 individuals are members.
-This unique space is also available to rent for events, and can accommodate events and gatherings of all sizes.
+Our 10,000 square foot Incubator building offers a collaborative work and meeting space for small business owners, nonprofit leaders, and community members.
+More than 50 organizations and over 100 individuals are members.
+Our space is also available to rent for events, and can accommodate gatherings of all sizes.

 How It Works